xiejianming/dbkid/README.md

 ## Usage
 ### Briefing...
-There are two functions(well, they are macros actually) can help to investigate values during execution; and along with their own switches:
+There are three functions(well, they are macros actually) can help to investigate values during execution; and along with their own switches:
 - 'dbk' with switch of 'db' (debug)
-- '?' with switch of 'bp' (break-point)
+- '?' with switch of 'bp' (simplified 'dbk')
+- '??' a function to let you stop execution and query the runtime env.

 We can use them in two scenarios:
-- to print values in code by using function 'dbk'
+- to print values in code by using function 'dbk' or '?'
-- by using '?', we can stop execution at some point so that we can query the runtime env.
+- by using '??', we can stop execution at some point so that we can query the runtime env.

-in both cases, you can use
+when using print functions, you can use

      (db)
      ;; or